Our business is helping you achieve your business objectives while minimizing business legal risks and avoiding disputes and costly litigation.

 Ed is also a licensed transaction advisor in Florida and is a principal of Fitzgibbon Alexander, Inc., a Central Florida consulting and business intermediary firm.

 He volunteers with the Orange County Legal Aid Society as a guardian ad-litem for abused and neglected children.

 GIVE US A CALL TO DISCUSS YOUR BUSINESS NEEDS.
 CALL (407) 649-7777

-Suzan Abramson is a business attorney with more than thirty years of experience in corporate finance, securities law and commercial transactions.
-Ms. Abramson focuses her practice on securities offerings, venture capital and private equity transactions, mergers and acquisitions, business structuring, joint ventures and entity formation.
+Suzan Abramson is a business attorney with more than thirty years of experience in commercial transactions, corporate finance, and securities law.
+Ms. Abramson focuses her practice on business contracts, securities offerings, venture capital and private equity transactions, mergers and acquisitions, business structuring, joint ventures and entity formation.

 As part of the fabric of the entrepreneurial community for over three decades, Ms. Abramson serves as a strategic advisor and outside general counsel for businesses across a wide spectrum of industries.
 She has represented businesses from their inception through their initial public offering and beyond.
 Focusing her career on capital raising for growing businesses, Ms. Abramson’s practice includes structuring and negotiating financing transactions, preparing securities offering documents, compliance with federal and state securities laws and the drafting and negotiation of all manner of commercial contracts.